Skip to content

 • Next, account for the fixed expenses you pay quarterly, semi-annually, or annually.
 Convert these to a monthly amount to be included in your budget.
 Eg. If your gym membership costs $120 annually, divide that by 12 months to get $10 a month.

-• Since you will not be actually paying anything until it’s due, place the budgeted monthly amount into a sinking fund (pretty much another high-yield saving account) to prep for the bill and ensure that you can pay it when it’s due.
+• Since you will not be actually paying anything until it’s due, place the budgeted monthly amount into a sinking fund (basically another high-yield savings account) to prepare for the bill and ensure that you can pay it when it’s due.

 • This way, when the expense is due, you can use the funds from the sinking fund that is already accounted for and won’t throw your budget off track.